 Permitting: Community Development Director Steve Poposki speaks to Vice Mayor Jim Atterholt about the Town's permitting processes and the improvements that have been made to better serve customers.

 Town Manager: Keith Wilkins speaks to Vice Mayor Atterholt about open communication with the public, the Town's open positions, and more.

-Beach renourishment: Chadd Chutsz, Environmental Projects Manager, and Mike Poff of Coastal Engineering Consultants, speak with Vice Mayor Atterholt about emergency berm replacement on the beach and a separate beach renourishment project.
+Beach renourishment: Chadd Chustz, Environmental Projects Manager, and Mike Poff of Coastal Engineering Consultants, speak with Vice Mayor Atterholt about emergency berm replacement on the beach and a separate beach renourishment project.

 Floodplain Management: Jason Greene, a zoning contractor for the Town, speaks to Vice Mayor Atterholt about floodplain mapping.